speedwing/cardano-staking-pool-edu/SETUP_MONITORING.md

 ![Grafana loginscreen](/images/grafana-login-example.png "Example Grafana loginscreen")

-From this point onwards we refer to the official Cardano-node documentation for the configuration of the Grafana dashboard.
-Go to https://docs.cardano.org/projects/cardanonode/en/latest/logging-monitoring/grafana.html and follow the instructions in the chapter Configuring your dashboard.
+From this point onwards we refer to a complete ardano-node documentation for the configuration of the Grafana dashboard.
+Go to https://techdocs-cardano.netlify.app/cardano-components/cardano-node/doc/tutorials/grafana.html and follow the instructions in the chapter Configuring your dashboard.